 - The show is broadcast on the third Thursday of each month from the KZCT studios at 1026 Georgia Street in Vallejo.
 Readers assemble in the Green Room at 9:45 a. m. for last minute preparations before the show begins at 10:00 a. m.
 Your friends and family members are welcome to join us in the Green Room to listen to the broadcast and cheer you on.

-- A rehearsal for timing and other logistics is held the second Wednesday of every month from 10 a. m. - 12:00 noon.
+- A rehearsal for timing and other logistics is held approximately one week from air date, generally the second Wednesday of every month from 10 a. m. - 12:00 noon.
 Further details about the rehearsal are provided when your piece is accepted for reading.
 The rehearsal is mandatory since many details need to be considered in putting together publicity for the show, as well as the show itself.
 Readers often benefit from the comments and suggestions of others who will read on the same show and may wish to make minor changes before going live.
 We encourage you to do so because we want you to be able to read the story you really want to read.

 - If you can't attend the rehearsal we may be able to arrange for someone to read your piece on your behalf or we may suggest that you hold your piece for a subsequent show.